 Understanding the difference between Domestic Violence and Domestic Abuse

-When a person thinks about the difference between domestic violence and domestic abuse, it’s not always apparent whether they refer to the same thing or to different sorts of behavior.
+When a person thinks about the difference between domestic violence and domestic abuse, it’s not always apparent whether they refer to the same thing or different sorts of behavior.
 This topic is always a little hazy for the layperson.
 Within each respective legal system, most states use the phrases interchangeably, hence the common confusion.
-These phrases include a wide range of related activities that take place between domestic partners or family members.
-These claims may have an impact on divorce processes, including child custody, alimony, and other issues.
+These phrases include a wide range of related activities between domestic partners or family members.
+These claims may impact divorce processes, including child custody, alimony, and other issues.

 What is Domestic Abuse?

 Domestic abuse is defined in several states as the deliberate infliction of bodily harm to another person. sexual assault, intentional infliction of bodily harm, physical pain, or disease, or any physical act that causes a person to fear immediate bodily harm which are all prohibited.

 Domestic abuse, like domestic violence, is defined more broadly in certain jurisdictions’ legislation than in others.
 There may be an overlap between the requirements for that area of criminality and the criteria for domestic violence when a state contains information regarding domestic abuse in its laws.
 In other states, the two terms are also totally interchangeable.